 Solving Connection Problems

-- Make sure the wireless radio on your computer is active.
+- Make sure the wireless receiver on your computer is active.
 Some computers have an indicator light that shows if it is active or not.
-If the light is off, your wireless radio is off.
+If the light is off, your wireless receiver is off.
 On laptops, this is often controlled by a button or switch.
 If you are unsure, refer to your computer's documentation.

-- Run Windows Update and make sure you have all important updates installed.
+- Run Windows Update and make sure you have all important updates and drivers installed.

 Contact the Helpdesk for additional assistance.